witheve/docs/src/tutorials/quickstart.md

 ```
 ~~~

 Hello world!
 At its core, Eve is a pattern matching language.
-You match patterns of data by searching a database, then update or create new data based on what you've found.
-In this example, we created a [`record`][records] that has two attributes: a tag attribute with the value `"div"` and a text attribute with the value `"Hello, world"`.
-We bound this record to the browser, which is how we displayed our venerable message.
+You match patterns of data by searching a database, then update or create new data according to what you've found.
+In this example, we created a [`record`][records] that has two attributes: a tag attribute with the value `"div"`, and a text attribute with the value `"Hello, world"`.
+We [bound][bind] this record to the browser, which is how we displayed our venerable message.

-The three backticks ``` are called a code fence.
-Code fences let us embed Eve code in normal documents written in Markdown.
-That’s how Eve programs are written, by the way; everything in a code fence is a [block][blocks] of Eve code, while everything outside is prose describing the program.
-In fact, this quick start guide is an example of an executable Eve program!
-In the subsequent blocks, you won’t see any code fences, but they still exist in the [document’s source][quickstart-source].
+The three backticks <code>```</code> are called a code fence, and they allow us to denote blocks of code.
+This gives us the ability to embed Eve code in normal documents written in Markdown.
+This is how Eve programs are written: everything in a code fence is a [block][blocks] of Eve code, while everything outside is prose describing the program.
+In fact, this quick start tutorial is an example of an executable Eve program!
+In the subsequent blocks, you won't see any code fences, but they still exist in the [document's source][quickstart-source].

-So far we’ve created a record that displays “Hello, world!” but as I said, Eve is a pattern matching language.
-Let’s search for something:
+So far we've created a record that displays “Hello, world!” but as I said, Eve is a pattern matching language.
+Let's explore that by searching for something:

 ```eve
 search